leecaochang/mesa-core/documents/MESA-Specification.md

 }
 ```

 The `inheritance_scope` field tells host implementations how to apply this profile.
-Valid values: `entity` (applies to this entity only, default), `domain` (applies to all entities from this integration), `area` (applies to all entities assigned to this area).
+Valid values: `entity` (applies to this entity only, default), `domain` (applies to all entities of one HA entity domain), `integration` (applies to all entities created by one integration), `area` (applies to all entities assigned to this area).

 ### 5.7 Global Profile Conflict Resolution